Loretta Young: 1940–1952: Career breakthrough

+In 1950 she reunited with Clark Gable for the romantic comedy Key to the City.
+During production of the film, Gable visited the Young household and spoke with his, and Young's, natural daughter, Judy Lewis, for the only time in Lewis' life.
+Lewis was fifteen at the time and did not know of Gable's role in her conception.
+The next year she starred in the melodrama Cause for Alarm!
+(1951) and the comedy Half Angel (1951), followed by Columbia Pictures' film noir Paula (1952).
+Also in 1952 she starred in the romance drama Because of You from Universal Pictures.

+1953–1961: Television stardom

 Young hosted and starred in the well-received half-hour anthology television series Letter to Loretta (soon retitled The Loretta Young Show), which was originally broadcast from 1953 to 1961.
-She earned three Emmy awards for the program.
+She earned three Primetime Emmy Awards and a Golden Globe Award for the program.
 Her trademark was a dramatic entrance through a living room door in various high-fashion evening gowns.
 She returned at the program's conclusion to offer a brief passage from the Bible or a famous quote that reflected upon the evening's story.
 (Young's introductions and concluding remarks were not re-run on television because she legally stipulated that they not be, as she did not want the dresses she wore in those segments to make the program seem dated.)

-The program ran in prime time on NBC for eight years, the longest-running primetime network program hosted by a woman up to that time.
+The show ran in prime time on NBC for eight years, the longest-running primetime network program hosted by a woman up to that time.
 The program was based on the premise that each drama was an answer to a question asked in her fan mail.
 The title was changed to The Loretta Young Show during the first season (as of the episode of February 14, 1954), and the "letter" concept was dropped at the end of the second season.
 Toward the end of the second season, Young was hospitalized as a result of overwork, which required a number of guest hosts and guest stars; her first appearance in the 1955–1956 season was for the Christmas show.
 From then on, Young appeared in only about half of each season's shows as an actress, and served as the program's host for the remainder.

 Minus Young's introductions and conclusions, the series was re-run as the Loretta Young Theatre in daytime by NBC from 1960 to 1964.
 It also appeared in syndication into the early 1970s, before being withdrawn.

-Awards

-In 1988, Young received the Women in Film Crystal Award for outstanding women who through their endurance and the excellence of their work helped expand the role of women in the entertainment industry.

-Young has two stars on the Hollywood Walk of Fame: one for her work in television, at 6135 Hollywood Boulevard, and the other for her work in motion pictures, at 6100 Hollywood Boulevard.
-In 2011, a Golden Palm Star on the Walk of Stars, in Palm Springs, California, was dedicated to her.
+In 1972, a jury in Los Angeles awarded Young $550,000 in a lawsuit against NBC for breach of contract.
+Filed in 1966, the suit contended that NBC had allowed foreign television outlets to re-run old episodes of The Loretta Young Show, without excluding, as agreed by the parties, the opening segment in which Young made her entrance.
+Young testified that her image had been damaged by portraying her in "outdated gowns".
+She had sought damages of $1.9 million.